 k’oup?lus enim kl’a

-Dan has since traveled across the nation with his two dogs and band, the One Tribe Movement.
-He is a performer and educational speaker, available to inspire and bring hope, unity and healing to people of all ages at colleges, high schools, children's events, community events, concerts, music festivals and pow wows.
-Contact Dan to discuss and schedule an event in your area!
+After Standing Rock Dan traveled across the nation with his two dogs, Ch' ch' oops and Poosiya, and the band One Tribe Movement.
+They performed and gave educational presentations which inspired and brought hope, unity and healing to people of all ages and all cultures at colleges, high schools, children's events, community events, concerts, music festivals and pow wows.

 In 2018 Dan founded The Young Warrior Society, and serves as the director of this hands on community of all ages volunteer group effort which provides local outreach and school presentations based on indigenous-led land based education.